bigaidream-projects/drmad/README.md

 ![](https://github.com/bigaidream-projects/drmad/blob/master/docs/fig.jpg)

 We propose a simple but effective method, DrMAD, to distill the knowledge of the forward pass into a shortcut path, through which we `approximately` reverse the training trajectory.
-When run on CPUs, DrMAD is at least 45 times faster and consumes 100 times less memory compared to state-of-the-art methods for optimizing hyperparameters with minimal compromise to its effectiveness.
+When run on CPUs, DrMAD is at least 45 times faster and consumes 100 times less memory compared to state-of-the-art methods for optimizing hyperparameters with no compromise to its effectiveness.
+Actually, when setting `momentum=0.95`, it is more effective than the exact approach, because it avoids compouding too much noise from the elementary back-propagation.

-DrMAD is the only gradient-based hyperparameter optimizer that can tune learning rates for every neuron at every iteration on GPUs.

 ## CPU code for reproducing